-Pacific War: The Struggle Against Japan, 1941-1945
+Pacific War: The Struggle Against Japan, 1941-1945 (Second Edition)

 Pacific War er et strategisk krigsspil, der tager dig fra angrebet på Pearl Harbor til den klimatiske sommer 1945... fra Australien til Kina... fra Burma til Hawaii... fra forsvaret af Wake Island gennem invasionen af Guadalcanal, der kulminerer i de desperate kampe for at forsvare de japanske hjemøer.

 Antal spiller: 2 / Spilletid: 60 - 6000 Min, / Alder: 16+ / Level: Heavy / Engelsk manual / Gen. Udg.
 2022

 For the first time in a Pacific Theater game, size, subtlety, and ease of play has come together in a game of sharp action and historical accuracy.

 Players can become familiar with the layered Pacific War systems in the solitaire Engagement scenarios, then fight their way through increasingly panoramic Battle, Campaign, and Strategic two player and multi-player Scenarios.

 As they learn the game's basic maneuver and combat systems, they will then layer on more advanced systems for Strategic bombing, submarine attacks on merchant shipping, search and detection, amphibious assaults, and extensive Operations driven by their command decisions.